fuaditrockz/monolith-search-page/README.md

 ### context
 We use [Context API by React](https://reactjs.org/docs/context.html) as a state management here.
 So this folder will stores all of the state and state management of all of the components in this project.
 So, for sure you will rarely see functions inside AMO components, because almost everything is already placed in the context.

+## Server
+We used [Express](https://expressjs.com/) as a framework for handle our backend services.
+And [MongoDB](https://www.mongodb.com/) as a database language for our project.

+### config
+You can find all of the config of the server inside here.
+For example; database connection config.

+### helpers
+Stores all of the reusable codes over this project.

+### models
+Stores models of the data's table structure.

+### routes
+The main codes of the back-end project.
+Stores all of the routes inside here.